Hackney North and Stoke Newington

-Hackney North and Stoke Newington is a constituency (Note: A borough constituency (for the purposes of election expenses and type of returning officer)) represented in the House of Commons of the United Kingdom since 1987 by Diane Abbott, a member of the Labour Party who served as Shadow Home Secretary from 6 October 2016 to 5 April 2020.
+Hackney North and Stoke Newington is a constituency (Note: A borough constituency (for the purposes of election expenses and type of returning officer)) represented in the House of Commons of the United Kingdom since 1987 by Diane Abbott, elected as a member of the Labour Party, who served as Shadow Home Secretary from 6 October 2016 to 5 April 2020.
 Abbott was one of the first three Black British MPs elected, and the first female Black British MP in the UK.

 Constituency profile

 The constituency has always elected Labour MPs since its creation in 1950.
 While well connected to Central London, including the City of London, the seat generally has moderate incomes rather than high, and a narrow majority of wards had a relatively high ranking when placed in the Index of Multiple Deprivation, compiled in 2000.
 In line with most of Greater London since 2000 many parts, especially Stamford Hill, Upper Clapton, Lower Clapton have become marginal in terms of local councillors and these districts, with to a lesser extent the eponymous Hackney and Stoke Newington, are in the process of becoming re-gentrified with ongoing increases in land value, proximity to the London 2012 venues and a council that successfully reduced the level of crime by about 30% within a four-year period.
 Demographically, almost 60% of households are singletons and households have a higher than average level of unemployment.

-In 1966, 14.4% of the constiuency were born in the New Commonwealth.
-In 1971, 19% of the constiuency were non-White.
-In 1981, 31% of the constiuency were non-White.
+In 1966, 14.4% of the constituency were born in the New Commonwealth.
+In 1971, 19% of the constituency were non-White.
+In 1981, 31% of the constituency were non-White.

 Through all these changes, under incumbent Diane Abbott, the seat has remained a safe seat for Labour.